 “I know that many of us hope that life is better, different, and more beautiful somewhere else.
 Wherever that is…”

-Having previously seen the Polish Coming-of-Age film Jestem (I am), when I found out that the 2011 film Tomorrow Will Be Better (Jutro bedzie lepiej) was also directed by the outstanding filmmaker, Dorota Kedzierzawska, I knew that I had to watch it.
+Having previously seen the Polish Coming-of-Age film Jestem (I am), when I found out that the 2011 film Tomorrow Will Be Better (Jutro bedzie lepiej) was also directed by the outstanding filmmaker Dorota Kedzierzawska, I knew that I had to watch it.
 And, when I did, I was not disappointed.
-Present was the familiar artful photography and camerawork of Arthur Reinhart, which made such an impression on me while watching Jestem.
-That, combined with Dorota’s dexterous directing of the young actors, created in Tomorrow Will Be Better a beautiful visual poem of childhood and hope – which reminded me once again why many think of cinema as the seventh art.
+Present was the familiar artful photography and camerawork of Arthur Reinhart, which made an impression on me while watching Jestem.
+That, combined with Dorota’s dexterous directing of the young actors, created in Tomorrow Will Be Better a beautiful visual poem of childhood and hope – which reminded me why many think of cinema as the seventh art.

-Just like the meaning of a poem can sometimes be hard to grasp, the plot of Tomorrow Will Be Better does not offer much in terms of story development.
+Just like the meaning of a poem can sometimes be hard to grasp, the plot of Tomorrow Will Be Better does not offer much story development.
 But the lack of complex or dramatic scenes does not present an obstacle to this film.
 On the contrary, instead of seeking out meaning, one is overpowered by the visual aesthetics and the charming appearance and talent of six-year-old Oleg Ryba (whom I took for a girl at first), his brother (11-year-old Jewgienij Ryba -one of the most expressive young actors I have ever seen) and 11-year-old Kinga Walenkiewicz .
 They play the roles of homeless boys who live in a railway station of an unnamed Russian city.

 Kinga Walenkiewicz, Oleg Ryba and Jewgienij Ryba in Tomorrow Will Be Better